pdegen/chk2-rnaseq/README.md

 - From this directory, run `make run`
 - Open the RStudio Server via [http://localhost:8787/](http://localhost:8787/)
-- Open `analysis.qmd`
+- Open `analysis.qmd` (a [Quarto](https://quarto.org/) file)
 - Render the current document (via button or Ctrl+Shift+K)

 This will run edgeR using the count matrix and save the results table in `/data/edger_table.csv`.
-Quarto will render a `analysis.html` fill with additional figures.
+Quarto will create an `analysis.html` file with additional figures.
 The rendered document should show:

 > Significant genes: 2223 (up: 1054, down: 1169)